The Bakken Museum offers services that make museum programs and exhibits accessible to all visitors.

 Accessible parking is available in our parking lot off Zenith Ave.
 S. There is also street parking on W 36th St.

 The museum is located off of W. 36th St and Zenith Ave.
-S. The entrance may be reached from the street or our parking lot.
+S. During renovations, the 36th St entrance is closed.
+Please enter the museum from our visitor parking lot.

 Wheelchairs are available on a first-come, first-served basis.
 Please call, (612) 926-4623, to reserve a wheelchair in advance of your visit.